ivansnow02/pathrag/README.md

-# PathRAG Application
+# PathRAG - Knowledge Graph-based RAG System

-A comprehensive application for knowledge graph visualization, document management, and chat interactions using PathRAG (Path-based Retrieval Augmented Generation).
+This PathRAG Demo App is a comprehensive knowledge graph-based Retrieval-Augmented Generation (RAG) system that combines document processing, chat functionality, and knowledge graph visualization in a single application.

 ## What is PathRAG?